rpoleski/MulensModel/TO_DO.md

 * ModelParameters.\_\_repr\_\_ has to be updated
 * example with q\_f as a MCMC chain parameter
 * in modelparameters.py in first 3 functions, what should be names of models (like PSPL, FSBL) for 2 sources where 1 or 2 of them are finite etc.?
-* got to master branch and review [documents/binary_source_notes.md](https://github.com/rpoleski/MulensModel/blob/master/documents/binary_source_notes.md)
+* go to master branch and review [documents/binary_source_notes.md](https://github.com/rpoleski/MulensModel/blob/master/documents/binary_source_notes.md)

 If merging and some parts are not finished, then add ```raise NotImplementedError()``` where needed.